Wilson Area School District

 Wilson Area School District is a public school district located in Northampton County, Pennsylvania in the Lehigh Valley region of eastern Pennsylvania.
 It serves the boroughs of Glendon, West Easton, and Wilson, and Williams Township.

-Students in grades nine through 12 attend Wilson Area High School in the district.
-As of the 2021–22 school year, the school district had a total enrollment of 2,194 students between all five of its schools, according to National Center for Education Statistics data.
+Students in ninth through 12th grades attend Wilson Area High School in the district.
+As of the 2023–24 school year, the school district had a total enrollment of 2,123 students between all five of its schools, according to National Center for Education Statistics data.

 History

 The school district was established on February 10, 1913 when the township of Wilson, Pennsylvania was formed.

 In July 2021, following a year of demands for racial justice after the murder of George Floyd, Wilson Area School District Superintendent Doug Wanger announced that the district would no longer be purchasing school uniforms with Native American imagery.
-They will continue using the Warriors mascot name, but will be using scripted W logo instead of the feathered headdress that had been previously used.
+They will continue using the Warriors mascot name, but will be using a scripted W logo instead of the feathered headdress that had been previously used.